hexaredecimal/Zulu/README.md

 ### My `script.barley` doesn't work!

-If your script is running in shell, but don't working in Barley.jar
+If your script is running in shell, but don't working in Zulu.jar

 Try to bake it!
 See more in `Coding our first distributed program`

 ## Examples

-Barley have simplified syntax and other cool things that normal erlang don't have
+Zulu have simplified syntax and other cool things that normal erlang don't have

 Simplified syntax and global variables: